glasgowm148/ergonaut-handbook/Guides/Ergonaut-Handbook/Editor's-Guide.md

 # Editor's Guide

-The site is written in Markdown, which is trivial to pick up (you might've already used it before without realising), but there is a fully fleshed visual editor which makes it even simpler.
+The site is written in Markdown, which is trivial to pick up (you might've already used it before without realising), but there is also a fully-fleshed visual editor which makes it even simpler.

+- [Markdown Cheat-Sheet](https://www.markdownguide.org/cheat-sheet/) | Includes syntax of both Basic and Extended Markdown
-[Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/) and this web-based [live preview tool](https://markdownlivepreview.com/) may come in handy when creating and editing offline content for The Ergonaut Handbook.
+- [Web-based live Markdown preview tool](https://markdownlivepreview.com/) | May come in handy when creating and editing offline content for The Ergonaut Handbook.

-Like mentioned above, there is a visual editor which side-steps the need to format wiki content in Markdown if you prefer.
+Like mentioned above, there is a built-in visual editor which can side-step the need to format wiki content in Markdown, if you prefer.
+However, you may personally find it beneficial to pre-format content in Markdown and then simply upload it to the Ergonaut Handbook.

 # Regional versions

 The platform supports several regional languages.
+Contact moderators in any of the chatrooms to have a new regional language section added.